turnerbenjamin/min-squash/README.md

 # Min-Squash

-A simple script to minify and compress text files.
+A simple script to minify and compress files text files.
 Intended for use as a build step in personal projects.